nchristensen/pySEMTools/README.md

 ### Mandatory

-You can install dependencies as follow:
+You can install required dependencies as follows:

 ```
 pip install numpy